skeeto/w64devkit/README.md

 binaries more compressible and *theoretically* faster loading.
 See also:
 `peports`.

+## C11 threading runtime

+The toolchain includes the C standard header `threads.h`, and the runtime contains a fast, lean standard threads implementation.
+It is independent of pthreads and involves no extra linker flags.
+It supports only Vista and later, does not implement recursive or timed locks, and just like MSVC, `thrd_current` returns a dummy handle only useful with `thrd_equal`.
+Using this handle to join or detach will trap.
+Also like MSVC, `mtx_t` and `cnd_t` support zero-initialization and their destructors are no-ops.

 ## Recommended downloadable, offline documentation

 With a few exceptions, such as Vim's built-in documentation (`:help`),